Stylichess/stylichess/README.md

 That's pretty much it :smiley:

-For a more detailed description of how the extension works, have a look [here](https://github.com/prettierlichess/prettierlichess/blob/master/.github/CONTRIBUTING.md#structure-of-the-extension).
+For a more detailed description of how the extension works, have a look [here](https://github.com/Stylichess/stylichess/blob/master/.github/CONTRIBUTING.md#structure-of-the-extension).

 ## Questions, bugs and feature requests

-If you have any questions, feature requests or want to report bugs, feel free to [create an issue](https://github.com/prettierlichess/prettierlichess/issues/new).
+If you have any questions, feature requests or want to report bugs, feel free to [create an issue](https://github.com/Stylichess/stylichess/issues/new).

 ## How to contribute

-For more information, see the [contribution page](https://github.com/prettierlichess/prettierlichess/blob/master/.github/CONTRIBUTING.md).
+For more information, see the [contribution page](https://github.com/Stylichess/stylichess/blob/master/.github/CONTRIBUTING.md).

 ## Contributors

-Thanks to everyone who contributed to this project!
-Prettierlichess exists thanks to you.
+Thanks to everyone who contributed to this project! stylichess exists thanks to you.